Santos Museum of Economic BotanyFree

 Find out where inks come from, what plants have been used as medicine and, of course, plant foods.
 See mummified linen, giant seeds and much more!

 It's the last museum of its kind in the world, and home to an amazing permanent collection, much of which dates back to the original museum display 130 years ago.

 Also on show are regular intriguing, beautiful and immersive exhibitions which are sure to inspire.

 The building is a treasure in itself and has been lovingly restored featuring many original details.

-Fiona Hall’s Grove is a cabinet of curiosities that explores the relationship between nature and culture.
+'Grove' - be spellbound as you discover artist Fiona Hall’s cabinet of curiosities that explores the relationship between nature and culture.